Fabulous Seashell Christmas Ornament Ideas and Tutorials

 Silver Sparkly Beaded Starfish

-The silver starfish to the right was a really ugly one that I found on the beach.
+The silver starfish here was a really ugly one that I found on the beach.
 It was full of holes, had an arm missing, and the color was all blotchy.
 This is what I did to turn it into this beautiful ornament.

 - I used jewelry wire to fix its shape and added a wire arm.